Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/pyb.rst

 .. function:: stop()

-   Put the OpenMV Cam in a "sleeping" state.
+   Put the pyboard in a "sleeping" state.

    This reduces power consumption to less than 500 uA.
 To wake from this sleep state requires an external interrupt or a real-time-clock event.